Fair Patent Laws

 Floating Share Widget

 House Judiciary Committee Chairman Robert Goodlatte, R-Va., has reintroduced the Innovation Act, legislation intended to curb patent trolls’ abusive practices and protect retailers and other end users of technology from frivolous patent infringement lawsuits.
 The bill passed the House in 2013 but efforts stalled in the Senate in 2014 when former Majority Leader Harry Reid, D-Nev., said he would not let a measure move because of objections from trial lawyers.
-Senate passage is expected to be easier now that Republicans control both chambers of Congress following the 2014 elections, with Senate Judiciary Committee Chairman Charles Grassley, R-Iowa, saying patent reform is “probably one of these things we can get done early.”
+Senate Judiciary Committee Chairman Charles Grassley, R-Iowa, has introduced the PATENT Act, and Senate passage is expected to be easier now that Republicans control both chambers of Congress.
 Retailers need to contact members of Congress and tell them patent reform legislation must include key provisions needed to protect retailers from patent troll abuses and frivolous lawsuits.

 Why it Matters to Retailers

 NRF Advocates for Fair Patent Laws

 NRF welcomed the re-introduced Goodlatte bill as “an important step toward disrupting the operations of patent trolls.”
 The legislation would require that court papers be more specific, judges would have to decide early on whether a patent is valid, losing patent trolls would have to pay court costs, rules would be changed to reduce discovery costs, and lawsuits against end users who simply bought a product off the shelf could be postponed while claims against the manufacturer are resolved.

 - Policy Agenda